Xavier Tavera Castro: Education

 Tavera enrolled in law school in 1993 at Universidad Autonoma Metropolitana in Mexico City.
 In 1996, Tavera was invited to work as an industrial photographer for a company in the United States.
 The company offered to cover the cost of Tavera's tuition at Minneapolis College of Art and Design (MCAD).
 When the company went bankrupt and failed to pay his tuition, Tavera dropped out of MCAD to seek employment.
 He later re-enrolled and received his Bachelor of Fine Arts degree in 2014.

 Artworks

 Tavera's photographs are inspired by interactions with strangers on the street, neighbors, and family members.
-Tavera's portraits emphasize individuals who are often marginalized, and he frequently focused on members of the Latinx community.
-Tavera's work is based in prolonged engagement with his subjects including multiple conversations, in his theory of photographic experience in which the process begins when the artist conceives an idea, continues over the course of multiple conversations with the intended subject (sometimes involving long-distance travel, culminating in one or more photography sessions, complete with the image post production.
+Tavera's portraits emphasize individuals who are often marginalized, and he frequently focuses on members of the Latinx community.
+Tavera's work is based in prolonged engagement with his subjects. in his theory of photographic experience in which the process begins when the artist conceives an idea, continues over the course of multiple conversations with the intended subject (sometimes involving long-distance travel, culminating in one or more photography sessions, complete with the image post production.
 Tavera contends that the final image printed on paper is a byproduct or record of the photographic experience.